 Notes in which the serial numbers repeat, i.e. 12341234.

 Depending on the series of production and condition of the note, some silver certificates are collectible and can be worth more than their face-value.

-Military Payment Certificates (often abbreviated as MPC) were created by the U.S. government in July 1942 as a means of minimizing black-market trafficking in military-occupied areas.
-They were issued to soldiers as payment to be used on base in exchange for goods.
+Depending on series, denomination and condition, some military payment certificates can be valuable.
+Typically higher denominations oldiers as payment to be used on base in exchange for goods.
 The military discontinued the issue of MPC in 1973.
-Depending on series, denomination and condition, some military payment certificates can be valuable.
-Typically higher demoninations of MPC in uncirculated condition are in the highest demand among collectors.
+Typically higher denominations of MPC in uncirculated condition are in the highest demand among collectors.